Travel tips, gear, cruises & getaways

 Local Cuisine You Can’t Miss in Iceland

 Iceland is not just about waterfalls, glaciers, and road trips — it is also a chance to experience some memorable local food along the way.
-From hearty dishes to fresh seafood and warm drinks, these are some of the flavors that can make an Iceland trip even better.

 Icelandic lamb dish